Oscuro-Phoenix/mpet_manual/index.md

   - Key simulation variables are defined namely `c_lyte, phi_lyte, phi_bulk, phi_part, Rvp` and `ffrac` .
 The `daeVariable` function is used to appropriately define the type of variable (either conc_t or elec_pot_t -- see daeVariableTypes.py for more info) and the domain where the variable lives.
   - Next, if the simulation is not a single variable sim (`SVsim`) then additional ghost point variables are defined.
 These are again set in sim.py as discussed earlier.
   - Additional variables that are macroscale like `phi_applied`,`phi_cell`, `current` and `endCondition` are defined again using the `daeVariable` function.
   - Ports are setup to help the particles "talk" to the lyte and bulk phases.
 Essentially, portsOutlyte represent outlet ports that go from lye to trode particles.
 Similarly, portsOutBulk represent outlet ports that go from bulk to trode particles.
 This section starts off by setting up empty numpy arrays for the ports which are then populated using the ports module that is imported in the beginning of the code.
 The particle model is also set here as either being 1variable or 2variable type particle (particle models are setup in mod_electrodes.py).
-Finally, the ports are connected to the particles (using `ConnectPorts()` function that is inherited from `dae.daeModel`) which already have daeInlet ports that were defined within mod_electrode.py.
+Finally, the ports are connected to the particles (using `ConnectPorts()` function that is inherited from `dae.daeModel`) (see [daeModel](https://daetools.sourceforge.io/docs/getting_started.html#models)) which already have daeInlet ports that were defined within mod_electrode.py.
 All of this is being done to ensure that the particle model has locally access to the lye concentration, lyte potential and bulk potential.
 - `DeclareEquations()` -
   - The comment sin code are quite explanatory here but essentially a very standard format is used to declare equations by looping over the respective domain/region and using the `CreateEquation()` function to create an equation for the residual (that has to be zero) using the daeVariables defined earlier.
   - Aside from the standard MPET equations, some peculiar equations are also present for definite the output port variables namely `self.c_lyte, self.phi_lyte` using the portsOutlyte and `self.phi_part` using portsOutBulk.
 Note: These port variables were defined earlier in `_init_()` (see 3rd sub-bullet)